divu2000/Daily-Blog/README.md

 **Week 16 : 23-May-2022 to 30-May-2022**
 ##  Web API

+### What is Web API?
+-  Web API (Application Programming Interface), as the name suggests, is an API that can be accessed over the Web using the HTTP protocol.
+It is basically considered the best platform for revealing or uncovering data and services to various different services.
+It is a tool that can be used to push data to a server and can be accessed by server code.

+Learnings :
 - Learnt about the RESTful services, Web API And Microservices
 - Studied about HttpRequest and HttpResponse
 - Also learnt about HttpStatusCodes